Federal Matching Funds Guidelines

 - deferred giving, for example, a charitable remainder annuity trust, a charitable remainder unitrust, or a pooled income fund;

-- the applicant/grantee's own contribution to the project;
+- the applicant/recipient's own contribution to the project;

-- money or property that is made available to the applicant/grant recipient through a contractual agreement in which the donor establishes rights over products resulting from funded activities or has the right to withhold payment if levels of performance are not attained; and
+- money or property that is made available to the applicant/recipient through a contractual agreement in which the donor establishes rights over products resulting from funded activities or has the right to withhold payment if levels of performance are not attained; and

 - contributions that are made under circumstances where the donor might appear to benefit financially by contributing to a particular project.
 Here are two examples of such contributions: contributions from any institution or individual involved in project activities if the individual, the institution, or persons in their employ will be paid from grant or cost- sharing funds for services rendered to the project; or contributions from persons closely related to and living in the same household with someone who directs a grant project if the project director will receive some form of remuneration for work performed on the project.

-If an applicant/grant recipient has a question about whether or not a contribution qualifies as an eligible gift to release federal matching funds, the matter should be brought to the attention of the NEH Office of Grant Management.
+If an NEH applicant/recipient has a question about whether or not a contribution qualifies as an eligible gift to release federal matching funds, the matter should be brought to the attention of the NEH Office of Grant Management.

 NEH OFFER OF MATCHING FUND SUPPORT